hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

 In this example, we define a **Book** model with three fields: title, author, and publication_year.
 We then create a list of Book instances with different values.
 To perform bulk creation, we use the **bulk_create()** method of the Book.objects manager.
 We pass the list of Book instances as an argument to **bulk_create()**, and Django will efficiently insert them into the database in a single query.
  Overall, **bulk_create()** is a useful feature in Django for efficiently creating multiple model instances in a single database query.

+**Use Cases:**

+1. [x] **Data Import and Migration:** Importing data from external sources, such as CSV files or JSON files, into your Django application's database.
+2. [x] **Bulk Updates:** Updating multiple rows in a database table simultaneously when changes need to be made to many records at once.
+3. [x] **Historical Data:** Maintaining historical records, such as version history, snapshots, or backups, by inserting historical data into dedicated tables.

 ### prefetch_related and select_related in Django
 In Django, **prefetch_related** and **select_related** are query optimization techniques that allow you to reduce the number of database queries when retrieving related objects.